teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/first-steps/README.md

     improving readability.

 * [Implicit typedef](implicit-typedef/)
+    In C++, `struct` names are automatically treated as types, so `typedef` isn’t needed for convenience.
+We can directly define a new type without explicitly defining it as a `typedef`.

 * [Function Overloading](function-overloading/)
+    This feature allows multiple functions with the same name to be defined in the same scope, differentiated by their parameter types and/or counts, enabling different behaviors based on arguments passed.

 * [Default Arguments](default-arguments/)
+    Default arguments allow you to set a default value for a function's parameters, so if an argument is not provided during a call, the function will use the specified default.

 * [References](references/)
+    A reference is an alias for another variable, created using the `&` symbol, enabling direct modification of the variable it references without needing pointers.

 Many of these language extensions incur **little to no overhead compared to C code** and can therefore also be used in embedded systems.